 Louise has run private studios in Montreal, Quebec City and Gatineau (Quebec) and Paris (France) providing lessons to hundreds of children over her thirty years of teaching experience.
 Ms. Paquette joined the OrKidstra family in 2012 where she is known as Ms. LouLou providing love as well as violin experience to her students.

 Deborah Reid is originally from Ottawa, but spent her childhood and teenage years in Jordan and Germany before returning to Canada for university.
 In her time overseas, she studied at international schools and had the opportunity to travel and interact with people of many different cultural backgrounds.
 She also participated in a number of choirs and learned to love singing in a variety of languages and musical genres.
-She began studying classical voice as a teenager, which grew her interest not only in performance and singing, but in classical music in general.
+She began studying classical voice as a teenager, which grew her interest not only in performance and singing but in classical music in general.

 Deborah returned to Canada to study her Bachelor of Arts with a Specialization in Music at the University of Ottawa.
 She most appreciated her classes in music education and choral conducting and received the University of Ottawa Choir Choral Direction Scholarship in her final year.
 She now enjoys teaching choir with OrKidstra and directing music at her church.

 Born and raised in Southern Alberta I attended the University of Lethbridge where I earned my Bachelor of Music (Clarinet Performance) and Bachelor of Music Education degrees.
 Peggy Mezei was my primary teacher during this period.
-Before pursing my Masters, I studied at Mount Royal University with Jocelyn Colquhoun, Assistant Principal Clarinetist at the Calgary Philharmonic Orchestra.
+Before pursuing my Masters, I studied at Mount Royal University with Jocelyn Colquhoun, Assistant Principal Clarinetist at the Calgary Philharmonic Orchestra.

 After graduation, I moved to Kalamazoo Michigan to study with Mr. Bradley Wong at Western Michigan University where I obtained my Master of Clarinet Performance.
 While in Michigan I had the opportunity to study and learn from important teachers which included Richard Hawkins (when he was on Faculty at Interlochen Centre for the Arts), Phyllis Rappaport, and orchestra conductor Eric Shumsky.
 While in Michigan I was actively involved with mentoring and assisting with local band programs.
 It was while in Michigan I made the conscious decision to place an importance of giving back to our communities while fostering an awareness of the importance of Music and the Fine Arts in our schools.